tealpartners/website/content/en/blog/testimonials/deloitte.md

 The administrative process is much easier.
 This results in significant time savings for top management.
 The export of the data to SAP is on point.
 The tool makes the process more efficient and less error-prone and allows for standardized distribution of amounts.

 <p class="blogpost__quote">
-“Just like us, Deloitte attaches great importance to quality.
+Just like us, Deloitte attaches great importance to quality.
 The goal was clear, the timing realistic and the requirements crystal clear.
 From day one, the focus was on change management so that user acceptance was high.
-The company’s digital maturity ensured that the collaboration ran smoothly.” - Jelle Huygen, Teal Partners
+The company’s digital maturity ensured that the collaboration ran smoothly.
 </p>
+- Jelle Huygen, Teal Partners

 A weighting mechanism determines, according to objective criteria, how often an employee receives the standard bonus.
 The managers inform employees individually of the amount they receive.
 The standardization allows managers to explain transparently how they landed at that amount.